 Cork Flooring.
-With the myriad of flooring types available, shoppers tend to lean toward those that are most popular at the time.
+With the myriad of flooring types available, including metallic epoxy flooring, shoppers tend to lean toward those that are most popular at the time.
 Unfortunately, this practice can cause a consumer to miss out on some great flooring options.

 One of these hidden gems is cork flooring.
 Imagine a floor covering that is attractive, comfortable, environmentally friendly, durable and affordable.
 When most people think of cork, they think of a wine bottle or a cork board, and due to this lack of consumer awareness, this product is commonly overlooked.
 In order to appreciate this material, you really need to understand its unique characteristics.